 The NPAC provides critical data that allows for:

 · Data administration for ported telephone numbers, service provider networks and audit administration

 · Mass changes, such as location routing number (LRN) transfers

 Yes, registration is required.
 To get started, select Register and fill out the form.

-Yes, your company must register as a Reseller customer.
-As you acquire Second Tier customers, each of those customers will need to register with iconectiv and indicate your company as their Reseller.
-You will then receive an invoice notification for that Second Tier customer.
+Yes, your company must re-register as a Reseller customer.
+As you acquire Second Tier customers, each of those customers will also be required to register with iconectiv.

 There are four files generated daily:

 Files are provided in ASCII file format.
 You may access the files either via the WDNC Portal or via sFTP.